dboyd42/help-desk/Operating Systems/Windows/office-365/outlook/rules2.rst

-Outlook > Add Support@ Rule
+Add Support Rule in Outlook
 ###########################

 Create New Rule
 ***************

 #.
-File

-	- Make sure first.name@contigo.tx is selected in the uppermost drop-down box
+File: Make sure first.name@domain.tld is selected in the uppermost drop-down box
 #.
 On the right hand side, click 'Manage Rules & Alerts'
 #.
 Click 'New Rule...'
 #.
 Under 'Stay Organized', click 'Move messages sent to a public group to a folder'
 #.
 Under 'Step 2: Edit the rule description...', click the blue underlined, 'people or public group'